rajeshvkothari/oom/Internal/DEVELOPER_README.md

 	   $ docker --version
 	   ```

-	   - Verify docker is running:
+	   - Verify docker is in running:

          ```sh
          $ docker ps
          ```

-	     If above steps not worked refer:
+	    **Note : If above steps are not worked refer**

 		 ```sh
 		 https://dzone.com/articles/how-to-install-docker-on-ubuntu1804